metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 to reduce merge conflicts and to be able to do `git revert` for specific stuff.

-Do not wait too much to push large commits which are not clear enough in terms what issue is supposed to be resolved or improved.
+Do not wait too much to push large commits which are not clear enough in terms of what issue is supposed to be resolved or which component was improved.

 If you see something unrelated that could be resolved, put TODO commont, don't fix it.\
 Then once you commit open todo-tree to review what to do next.